AR-Rosas/tradealink/content/blog/concierge-one-person-scope.md

 That’s not what this is.

-**Our concierge offer is a focused, one-person service.** The value isn’t headcount—it’s speed, taste, and a bias toward shipping.
+**This concierge offer is a focused, one-person service.** The value isn’t headcount—it’s speed, taste, and a bias toward shipping.

 ## The guiding rule